 - Cross country comes from the days of the cavalry.
 Galloping fast across all terrain and any obstacles in the path was essential to get information from the front lines of battle to the generals.

 - In a CCI 3* and 5* Cross Country event, speed is 570 meters/minute, which translates to more than 21 miles per hour and fences are 3’11” high, over 6 feet wide, and allow a 6’6” drop.

 - STADIUM JUMPING: Tests the focus of the horse and rider pair.
 Having run cross country the day before, this pair of athletes must continue to demonstrate power and precision to navigate the stadium course without knocking down any rails within the allotted time.

 - CCI3* and 5* stadium fences are 4’1” high.

 Men and women compete EQUALLY in equestrian sports.
 It is not unusual to have an Olympic team with both male and female members sharing the podium.

 A five-star event is the pinnacle of the sport of eventing.
 A five-star event is a more advanced dressage test and higher fences for cross country and stadium jumping.
-There are only six five-star events in the world and currently just one in the United States – Rolex Kentucky, that takes place every April.
+There are only six five-star events in the world and currently just one in the United States – Land Rover Kentucky 3D, that takes place every April.